GuardBear2/SIEM/src/engine/tools/engine-suite/src/engine_kvdb/README.md

-## engine-kvdb
+﻿## engine-kvdb

-The `engine-kvdb` tool is a command-line interface that allows you to manage key-value databases in the Wazuh engine.
+The `engine-kvdb` tool is a command-line interface that allows you to manage key-value databases in the GuardBear engine.
 It provides the ability to list, create, update, and delete key-value databases.
 The tool is part of the `engine-suite` package.

 ## Directory structure